Ozo-Mekuri Ndimele: Career

 He served as acting head of the Department for Linguistic and Communication Studies from 1998 to 2005.
 He became a professor in Comparative Grammar and Communication at the University of Port Harcourt in 2006, and has also served as Dean of the Faculty of Humanities (2010–2014) at the University of Port Harcourt.

 Publications

 He has written journals and over 30 books.
 The books he wrote includes; The Principles & Parameters of Universal Grammar, An Advanced English Grammar & Usage, Semantics and the Frontiers of Communication, Morphology & Syntax, Readings on Language, A Concise Grammar and Lexicon of Echie, Four Decades in the Study of Languages & Linguistics in Nigeria, In the Linguistic Paradise, Languages and Cultures in Nigeria, ICT, Globalization & the Study of Languages in Africa.

 Affiliations

-Ndimele was the national president of Linguistic Association of Nigeria (2003-2009) and the current substantive president of the English Language Association of Nigeria.
-He was a member of the Rivers State scholarship board, Transition committee of administration.
+Ndimele was the national president of Linguistic Association of Nigeria (2003-2009) and the first substantive president of the English Language Teachers Association of Nigeria.(2008-2019-www.eltanigeria.org) He was a member of the Rivers State scholarship board, Transition committee of administration.